 Upon arrival at Terminal 3/Roissypole, you will enter a large concrete atrium show here:

-When exiting the CDGVAL stop at Terminal 3/Roissypole, turn to your right and walk towards a series of blue ticket vending machines and several ticket windows behind an overhead sign for RER B “Paris par train / Paris by train”:
+When exiting the CDGVAL stop at Terminal 3/Roissypole, turn to your right and walk towards a series of white/fuchsia ticket vending machines and several ticket windows behind an overhead sign for RER B “Paris par train / Paris by train”:

-From here you can purchase single train tickets for Paris from the blue vending machines (Billetterie Ile-de-France) for €8,40 one way.
+From here you can purchase single train tickets for Paris from the white/fuchsia vending machines (Billetterie Ile-de-France) for 11.45€ one way (price as of January 1, 2023).
 These tickets are known as “Billets Ile-de-France“.

-To purchase a Pass Navigo Decouverte or Paris Visit Card (public transportation passes) you must visit the ticket window immediately in front of these machines (off to the right side of the photo, not visible).
-If you already have a Pass Navigo / Pass Navigo Decouverte, you can recharge your card with Carte Orange from the blue Billetterie machines by inserting your pass into the purple Navigo slot and following the prompts.
+If you already have a Pass Navigo / Pass Navigo Decouverte, you can recharge your card with Navigo Semaine from the white/fuchsia ticket vending Billetterie machines by inserting your pass into the purple Navigo slot and following the prompts.
 Beware of the purchase restriction schedule on the Pass Navigo.

 Once the train arrives, the train doors may not open automatically.
-Press the small metallic or rubberized button on the door to open the train doors.
+Press the small metallic or red rubberized button on the door to open the train doors.

 Remember to keep your ticket or passes handy as “controllers” (”ticket checkers”) frequent these trains.

 Travel time to the first major Paris station: Gare du Nord, is roughly 25 minutes.
-Stations served after that will be Chatelet Les Halles, St. Michel-Notre Dame, Luxembourg, Port Royal, Denfert Rochereau and Cité Universitaire.

-If you need to transfer to a Paris Metro train or a different RER train to arrive at your final destination, you may use your ticket for making the transfer; You do not have to purchase another ticket for the Paris Metro or RER within Paris Zone 1.
-If you need to transfer to a bus or tram, you will need to purchase a new Ticket t+ as transfers from Metro/RER to buses/trams are not allowed.
+If you need to transfer to a Paris Metro train or a different RER train to arrive at your final destination, you may use your airport RER ticket for making (unlimited) transfers as long as:

 Useful Links